webarkio/wp_qoob/readme.txt

 Donate link: http://webark.com/qoob/#donate
 Tags: page builder, builder, page, pages, visual, responsive, qoob, content, layout, realtime, frontend, frontend builder Requires at least: 4.1
-Tested up to: 4.6.1
+Tested up to: 4.7.3
-Stable tag: 1.2.1
+Stable tag: 2.0.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Thank you for choosing Qoob - a high-performance page builder.
-It offers a huge amount of tools and features absolutely FREE.
+Try Qoob, a powerful page builder and editor, right now.
+Use a wide range of Qoob's tools and features absolutely for FREE.

 == Description ==

-It is the easiest and the fastest website builder for WordPress.
-No need for coding skills.
-It is a perfect solution, that save you from any prior design and let you handle it without hiring a professional.
-Just upload your content and get a working cross-platform website, fully adjusted to all devices available on the market.
-Our [qoob](http://webark.com/qoob/) website was built with the help of "qoob" plugin.
+Qoob is much easier and extremely fast to use than any other website builders for WordPress.
+Absolutely no coding or design skills are required.
+This powerful website creator enables you to start your ideal website from a scratch with minimum technical knowledge.
+Just upload your content and get a working cross-platform website that is adapted to any device.

-= Advantages of Qoob =
+= Distinct features of Qoob =

-= Blocks Builder =
+= Building blocks =
-You add to your page ready-made blocks.
-You do not need to think about the size, font, indentation.
-Everything is ready and works fine.
-You can easily create your first page in 30 seconds.
+Create your website using Qoob’s drag’n’drop functionality.
+Don't worry about your website’s parameters: size, font, indentation.
+The first page of your great website is just a few clicks away.

 [youtube https://www.youtube.com/watch?v=nTvWrpHp80w]

-= Live Editing =
+= Live editing =
-You will be amazed to see how it is easy to change the contents of the blocks.
-We have tried to make this process as easy as possible.
-And the most amazing thing is that this happens in real time.
-You can see all changes without leaving the page.
+We provide you with easy-to-use tools to edit and publish the content of the blocks instantly.
+And what is more amazing - you get a live preview of your page, that is being edited in real time.

 [youtube https://www.youtube.com/watch?v=xkrxfAhzE9E]

-= Alaways Looking Good =
+= Always looking good =
-QOOB automatically optimizes your website's pages for desktop, tablet and mobile.
-This ensures your visitors get the best viewing experience no matter what device they use.
+Your website's pages built by Qoob display suitably on desktop, tablet and mobile screen sizes.
+Thank to a flexible and fluid design your visitors can get the best viewing experience regardless of what device they use.

 [youtube https://www.youtube.com/watch?v=Bnzi-FQpLqk]

 = Clean and Intuitive UI =
-All the visual editors that you met before almost always do not fit the overall design.
-They add their own frame, buttons and other elements that, almost always fit into the overall design of the site.
-Qoob is the only editor that does not do it!
-This editing site content is simple and straightforward.
+Unlike other visual editors, Qoob focuses on the overall design of the website without adding its own elements (frame, buttons and other components).
+Clean and intuitive interface makes editing website's content simple and straightforward.

 [youtube https://www.youtube.com/watch?v=GgnTbYsqOZQ]

-= Realtime Editing Mobile Version =
+= Realtime editing mobile version =
-You have not seen it.
-You can add, delete and edit the unit is in tablet modeor even on a mobile device.
+It may undoubtedly turn out a wonder for you.
+With Qoob you can really get your website arranged faster in a tablet mode or even on a mobile device!

 [youtube https://www.youtube.com/watch?v=Mlimu8xuukc]

-If you have any questions that are beyond the scope of this help file, please feel free to post me to <https://github.com/webarkio/wp_qoob/issues>.
-Thanks so much!
+= Creating and saving templates =
+Customize your website by Qoob’s new feature.
+Now you can build your ideal website using a unique combination of blocks and saving your ready-made templates for the future purposes.

+= Managing libraries =
+Now you are able to control and manage your pages templates within a single library that works as a store for the blocks’ components: pictures, texts etc. Create and change your list of libraries easily by adding, updating or deleting them.

+Still have some more issues to clarify?
+We're [Documentation](https://github.com/webarkio/wp_qoob/issues) to clear them up.

+We have created a number of professionally designed and fully customizable themes for your unique website:

+* [eCom](https://themeforest.net/item/ecom-material-design-ecommerce-html-template/19245920?s_rank=1) - the right choice for your professional online shop
+* [Flareup](https://themeforest.net/item/flareup-responsive-flat-wordpress-theme/18914750?s_rank=2) - flexible and fluid theme that provides the best looking of your website in any environment
+* [Pizza](https://themeforest.net/item/pizza-restaurant-pizzeria-wordpress-theme/18316258?s_rank=3) - the best option for your food related website with appetizing design
+* [Happy Seniors](https://themeforest.net/item/happy-seniors-senior-care-html-template/15536790?s_rank=4) - HTML template for Senior Care with modern and functional design
+* [Reflect](https://themeforest.net/item/reflect-responsive-one-page-wordpress-theme/10121192?s_rank=5) - multi-purpose solution for your stunning professional website with Retina Ready effect
+* [Spring](https://themeforest.net/item/spring-creative-one-page-wordpress-theme/8751334?s_rank=6) - fully customizable and reflective Wordpress theme with clean and slick design
+* [Birva](https://themeforest.net/item/birva-creative-one-page-wordpress-theme/8433790?s_rank=7) - a perfect option for your business needs with parallax effect

 == Installation ==